crystalfreeiot2025/crystalfreeiot2025.github.io/index.markdown

 * Cryptography for IoT devices (PUF, digital fingerprint, etc.)
 * Integrated Backscatter Devices

-We also welcome poster submissions in a short-paper format to showcase in-progress research, new problem discussions, or recent results.
+We also welcome poster submissions (with or without demos) in a 2-page short-paper format to showcase in-progress research, new problem discussions, or recent results.

 [A PDF version of this call for proposals is also available.](doc/CrystalFreeIoT2025-CFP_v2.pdf)